ashanaka/react-redux-template/README.md

 # react-redux-template
-This is a redux template for all operations from the scratch.
+This is a redux template built from the scratch.